hitxing/Lidar-data-decode/README.md

-### Lidar-data-decode
+### Lidar-data-decode and dataset preparing
-In this project, you can decode your lidar data frame(pcap file) and make your own datasets(test dataset) in Windows without any huge c++-based lib or ROS under Ubuntu
+In this project, you can decode your lidar data frame(pcap file) and make your own datasets in Windows without any huge c++-based lib or ROS under Ubuntu
 1. in lidar data frame decode part:
 - Supports just LSC32(LeiShen Intelligent System) at the moment(you can also change the parameters to fit other lidars like velodyne, robosense...).
 - Takes a pcap file recorded by LSC32 lidar as input.